LSD: Music

 Psychedelic art for the cover of an issue of underground counterculture newspaper Helix, 1967.

 The influence of LSD in the realms of music and art became pronounced in the 1960s, especially through the Acid Tests and related events involving bands like the Grateful Dead, Jefferson Airplane, and Big Brother and the Holding Company.
 San Francisco-based artists such as Rick Griffin, Victor Moscoso, and Wes Wilson contributed to this movement through their psychedelic poster and album art.
 The Grateful Dead, in particular, became central to the culture of "Deadheads", with their music heavily influenced by LSD.

 In the United Kingdom, Michael Hollingshead, reputed for introducing LSD to various artists and musicians like Storm Thorgerson, Donovan, Keith Richards, and members of the Beatles, played a significant role in the drug's proliferation in the British art and music scene.
-Despite LSD's illegal status from 1966, it was widely used by groups including the Beatles, the Rolling Stones, and the Moody Blues.
+Despite LSD's illegal status since 1966, it was widely used by groups including the Beatles, the Rolling Stones, and the Moody Blues.
 Their experiences influenced works such as the Beatles' Sgt.
 Pepper's Lonely Hearts Club Band and Cream's Disraeli Gears, featuring psychedelic-themed music and artwork.

 Psychedelic music of the 1960s often sought to replicate the LSD experience, incorporating exotic instrumentation, electric guitars with effects pedals, and elaborate studio techniques.
-Artists and bands utilized instruments like sitars and tablas, and employed studio effects such as backward tapes, panning, and phasing.
+Artists and bands used instruments such as sitars and tablas and employed studio effects such as backward tape, panning, and phasing.
 Songs such as John Prine's "Illegal Smile" and the Beatles' "Lucy in the Sky with Diamonds" have been associated with LSD, although the latter's authors denied such claims.

 Contemporary artists influenced by LSD include Keith Haring in the visual arts, various electronic dance music creators, and the jam band Phish.
 The 2018 Leo Butler play All You Need is LSD is inspired by the author's interest in the history of LSD.